oat bran substitute

 It has exceptional nutritional value being high in various minerals and vitamins and also boasts a high fiber content.
 Some compounds in rice bran have antimicrobial and anti-inflammatory properties.

-Suitable to use in: Baked items including bread, muffins, breakfast cereals, and smoothies.
+Suitable to use in: Baked foods including bread, muffins, breakfast cereals, and smoothies.

 Substitute quantity: Replace measure for measure with oat bran.

-If you find maize or rice bran too fiber-dense, wheat bran is an ideal alternative.
+If you find maize or rice bran too fiber-dense, wheat bran might be a better choice to substitute oat bran.
 Although it is still high in dietary fiber, it is less dense than other grain husks with fewer grams of fiber per cup.

-It has a great nutrient repertoire but like wheat flour, wheat bran contains gluten which will be problematic if you have an intolerance or allergy.
+It has a great nutrient repertoire but like whole wheat flour, wheat bran contains gluten which will be problematic if you have an intolerance or gluten sensitivity.

 Adding cereals with wheat fiber to your diet daily, even in small quantities, can be beneficial to your digestive function, yielding results within two weeks.

-Suitable to use in: Batters for bread, muffins, waffles, and pancakes.
+Suitable to use in: Batters for bread, muffin recipes, waffles, and pancakes.
 Add wheat bran to breakfast cereals as well as soups and stews for thickening.

 Substitute quantity: Replace measure for measure.